Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-I don´t think they are number one because they are the biggest.
-They usually only get up to 70 or 80 kilos (150-175 pounds) but there are plenty out there who are heavier.
-It isn´t just because they are champion droolers, although they are.
-It isn´t just because they are champion shedders, although they are.
+I don't think they are number one because they are the biggest.
+They usually only get up to 70 or 80 kilos (150-175 pounds) and there are plenty out there who are heavier.
+It isn't just because they are champion droolers, although they are.
+It isn't just because they are champion shedders, although they are.

-So why are Newfies number one?
+So why do I think that Newfies are number one?
 Part of it has to do with their willingness to jump into the water and save a life.
-They have excellent lung capacity, a coat that is almost waterproof with webbed paws that allow them to swim faster, a powerful breastroke, and of course a big heart.
+They have excellent lung capacity, a coat that is almost waterproof with webbed paws that allow them to swim faster, a powerful breaststroke, and of course, a big heart.

-They´re so good at swimming and so likely to jump in and save a kid that many mothers are willing to trust their children to a Newfie.
+They're so good at swimming and so likely to jump in and save a kid that many mothers are willing to trust a Newfie with their children.
 They have even been used in crossbreeding programs that hope to spread this great characteristic to other breeds.

 Or maybe do their duty as guard dogs.
 They have a deep bark, and almost everyone remembers Cujo.
 They are great with kids but if not socialized are a lot of work to handle.